-The illustration below demonstrates the difference between the conventional and transitional reconstitution
+The following illustration demonstrates the difference between the conventional and transitional reconstitution.

-KEY CONCEPT FOUR:

-THE CRSP APPROACH TO COMBINING SIZE BENCHMARKS
+KEY CONCEPT FOUR: THE CRSP APPROACH TO COMBINING SIZE BENCHMARKS

-In the indexing world there are two different approaches to combining marketcap benchmarks:
+In the indexing world there are two different approaches to combining Market Cap benchmarks:

-1) Two-Tier: Large + Small
+1. Two-Tier: Large Cap + Small Cap

 Historically, many investors have followed the lead of Russell and Standard & Poor's as they split the universe of stocks into large stocks and small stocks.
 Russell offers the Russell 1000 which includes 90% of the total cap market, and the Russell 3000 which includes the total market.
 Similarly, Standard & Poor's uses the flagship S&P 500 Index for large and the S&P Completion Index for small exposure.

-2) Three-Tier: Large + Mid + Small
+2. Three-Tier: Large Cap + Mid Cap+ Small Cap

-On the other hand, many index providers offer a second approach that carves out mid-cap securities as a distinct asset class.
-In this paradigm, three indexes are used to capture the full market-cap spectrum (MSCI Large + Mid + Small and S&P 500 + S&P 400 + S&P 600).
+On the other hand, many index providers offer a second approach that carves out Mid Cap securities as a distinct asset class.
+In this paradigm, three indexes are used to capture the full Market Cap spectrum (MSCI Large + Mid + Small and S&P 500 + S&P 400 + S&P 600).
 This strategy aligns nicely with Morningstar's nine-box approach to mutual fund classification.